-During the year the Group carried out exploration on its tenements and applied for or acquired additional tenements with the objective of identifying gold and other economic mineral deposits.
+During the year the Group carried out exploration on its tenements and acquired additional tenements with the objective of identifying gold and other economic mineral deposits.

 There was no significant change in the nature of the Group's activities during the year.